Cycling the Viking Coastal Trail at the Isle of Thanet

 Who is the Viking Coastal Trail for?

 The trail is well signposted along the way.
 The route varies.
-Some sections you will have to go on the road, but traffic is normally light on them.
+In some sections you will have to go on the road, but traffic is normally light on them.
 The trail is suitable for families if the children are quite confident cyclists.
+Alternatively, you could also use a kids bike trailer.
 If you are worried about safety I suggest the 9-mile traffic-free stretch that follows the sea wall from Margate to Reculver.
 This section is really safe and pretty with lots of possibilities to stop for refreshments and public toilets are also available along the way.

 Some of the trails are off-road and some sections have a lot of small rocks and shells on the cycle path as it goes right next to the sea.
 Therefore a road bike with narrow tyres might not be the best option for the Viking Coastal Trail.
 However, if you are a keen road cyclist, you can avoid the bumpy sections and just cycle on the road where the cars go.
 This will mean a less scenic journey.